 - Won Montana Supreme Court reversal of class certification against USAA in bad faith litigation and remand to the district court for further proceedings.

-- Successfully represented a Fortune 20 company in class action and insurance litigation arising from a six-alarm warehouse fire in 2015, resulting in WTO's client paying just 1% of claims—and subsequently recovering that amount through affirmative claims against other parties and their insurers.
+- Successfully represented a Fortune 20 company in class action and insurance litigation arising from a six-alarm warehouse fire.
+WTO's client paid just 1% of claims—which it then recovered through affirmative claims against other parties and their insurers.

 - Successfully resolved a putative class action against Yahoo! involving alleged violations of the Illinois Eavesdropping Statute.